FRIDAY, JUNE 22

-Inclusion is vital actions to prevent, respond and solve current and future conflicts.
-How can we use Sustainable Goal 16 to identify better policies of inclusion?
-What hinders societies to include women and youth in peace and security?
+Inclusion and inclusive institutions are vital to prevent, respond to and solve current and future conﬂicts.
+How to promote human dignity and diversity in a context of xenophobia and discrimination?
+What hinders societies from including women and youth in peace and security?

 Promoting Inclusion Day continues with these conversations:

 Session 1: Forced displacement and the challenges of migration: promoting human dignity and better policies.

 Session 2: UN Security Council Resolution 1325 on Women, Peace and Security and how to improve its impact through dialogue.

 Session 3: UN Security Council Resolution 2250 on Youth, Peace and Security, and youth as perpetrators, victims and peace builders.

 These sessions will be graphically recorded by Tor Erling Naas.

 We finalise the day with the Nansen Garden Party, a social event with food and music at the Nansen Academy.